RrQxSaWaR/AIO-UE4-DUMPER/README.md

-Android Unreal Engine 4 Dumper / UE4 Dumper
+Android Unreal Engine 4 Dumper

+UE4 Dumper
 Generate sdk and functions script for unreal engine 4 games on android.

 The dumper is based on UE4Dumper-4.25 project.

+I HAVE MADE LOTS OF CHANGES IN THESE AND NOW THIS IS WORKING VERY GOOD.

 Features

 Supported ABI ARM64, ARM, x86 and x86_64
 Can be compiled as executable for external and as library for internal use Dump UE4 classes, structs, enums and functions